 For some, the thought of setting a goal may be overwhelming.
 Trusted friends, family or professionals such as clergy or counselors can assist in helping you craft goals for positive change.
 Reach out for support so you too can experience the satisfaction of achieving a goal that is important to you.

-Sources: Washington and Shady Grove Adventist Hospitals.
+Sources: Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.